Julianb18/next-storyblok-boilerplate/README.md

 ```javascript
 PREVIEW_TOKEN="the-token-from-your-space"
 ```

+Basic components created displaying the default data from Storyblok API.
+Also examples of Dynamic Routing.

 ### See all your 'Links'

 The link below allows you to see all your current Links/Routes in your Storyblok api.
 Add your token in the place of "your-token-here".